core-coin/wallet-generator/README.md

    - `wallet-generator-darwin-x86_64.zip` = macOS
    - `wallet-generator-linux-x86_64.zip` = Linux
 1. Unzip the file.
+1. [Open the Terminal](https://support.apple.com/guide/terminal/open-or-quit-terminal-apd5265185d-f365-44cb-8b09-71a064a42125/mac) and navigate to file location.
+Mostly it is: `~/Downloads`
 1. Grant permissions:
-   - Via the terminal: `chmod 700 wallet-generator` or
+   - Via the terminal: `chmod +x wallet-generator` or
    - Via the properties of the file: Right click on File -> Properties -> Permissions -> Execute.
 1. Start the application:
    - Via the terminal: `./wallet-generator` or